 Ultimately, you may also choose to surrender the policy for just plain cash.
 In this case, surrender charges would apply, subtracting from the value of the policy, and you will no longer have coverage.

-Summarily, whole life insurance is a good fit if:
+Summarily, whole life policies are a good fit if:

 - You want coverage into your old age

 - You need permanent life insurance coverage to meet final expenses (funeral, debts, estate tax)

 - You are looking for built-in cash value that you can access to supplement your retirement income or other financial needs during your life

 - You’d like future tax-free growth in cash value and an increase in death benefit

 - You need to bequeath funds to a lifelong dependent

 - You want to leave a large amount of money to a charity, group, or association